Principles

 - reduction of waste;

-- use of recyled products;
+- use of recycled products;

 - reduction of hazardous substances (RoHS);